 A bundle of myelinated and non-myelinated axons, containing both afferent and efferent axons, formed from the union of an anterior (efferent) and posterior (afferent) root from the spinal cord.
 Spinal nerves are short and as soon as they exit the intervertebral foramina, they divide into anterior and posterior rami.
 In total there are 31 pairs of spinal nerves (8 cervical, 12 thoracic, 5 lumbar, 5 sacral and 1 coccygeal).

 A cranial nerve is the same as a spinal nerve, except cranial nerves come directly from the brain stem (except cranial nerves I, II and XI) rather than the spinal cord.
 There are 12 pairs of cranial nerves, I and II are technically not typical cranial nerves, in fact, they are not nerves, but rather tracts (they even have meningeal coverings).
 See a neuroanatomy text for further details.
+Cranial nerve XI originates from both the medulla and the rostral aspect of the spinal cord.

 Upper motor neurone